 Eating on the Emerald Coast

 There are some excellent restaurants on the Emerald Coast.
-Here are all the ones I ate at, plotted along the Okaloosa Island and Destin route.
+Here are all the best restaurants on the Emerald Coast that I ate at, plotted along the Okaloosa Island and Destin route.
 Make sure to schedule in enough time to eat at them, and recover from the portion sizes afterwards.

 Don’t forget to load the car up with some all-American road trip snacks from the gas stations, and make sure to sample all the drive-thru opportunities too!